Sharky90/100-days-of-code/r1-log.md

 Part 4 of clone project.
 So after doing the views and urls, this time I had to create templates for the blog post Class Based Views and then function views that will handle the comments.
 I am positive about this but there will be a river of errors ! 🙃😃
 #100DaysOfCode

+// Day 86 January 06.
+Monday //

+Part 5 clone project: Had to wrap up all the urls by setting up a quick authentication system that runs on top of the "superuser" group.
+Tried to setup some of CSS calls in the base.html file but theres sooo much more to do... 😃💻💪
+#100DaysOfCode